History of the Australian Football League: Between the world wars (1914–1945)

 In 1919, the VFL established a seconds/reserves competition to run alongside the senior competition.
-In 1924 the VFL inaugurated the Brownlow Medal for the player who received the most votes from the umpires for the fairest and best player.
-Richmond won its first Premierships in 1920 and 1921 but Essendon – battlers since their 1912 flag – took over as the dominant team between 1922 and 1926.
+In 1924, the VFL inaugurated the Brownlow Medal for the player who received the most votes from the umpires for the fairest and best player.
+Richmond won its first Premierships in 1920 and 1921, but Essendon—battlers since their 1912 flag—took over as the dominant team between 1922 and 1926.

 In 1925, the VFL expanded from nine teams to twelve, with Footscray, Hawthorn and North Melbourne each crossing from the VFA.
 North Melbourne and Hawthorn remained very weak in the VFL for a very long period.
-North Melbourne did not win more than eight games in a season until 1944 and Hawthorn only once won more than seven until 1954.
-Between them, Hawthorn and North Melbourne finished in last place fifteen of the twenty-nine years from their admittance until 1953.
-Footscray adapted to the VFL with the most ease of the three clubs, and by 1928 were well off the bottom of the ladder.
+North Melbourne did not win more than eight games in a season until 1944, and Hawthorn only once won more than seven in a season until 1954.
+Between them, Hawthorn and North Melbourne finished in last place 15 of the 29 years from their admittance until 1953.
+Footscray adapted to the VFL with the most ease of the three clubs, and by 1928 were well off the bottom rungs of the ladder.

-Between the years of 1927 and 1930, Collingwood became the first and so far, the only, team to win four successive Premierships.
+Between the years of 1927 and 1930, Collingwood became the first and, so far, only team to win four successive premierships.
 The club also finished the 1929 home-and-away season without losing a game, a feat yet to be repeated.
 This team became known as "the Machine" because of the organised and consistent way it played.
-With Premiership victories in 1935 and 1936, the Collingwood Football Club had already won 11 Premierships, four more than the next most successful club, Fitzroy (7).
+With premiership victories in 1935 and 1936, the Collingwood Football Club had already won 11 Premierships, four more than the next most successful club, Fitzroy (7).

 In the 1930s, Richmond and South Melbourne rivaled Collingwood as the best team.
 Melbourne, which had won the Premiership in 1926 but fallen off sharply, developed a powerful attacking side that swept all before it between 1939 and 1941 to win three successive flags.
 Essendon, after a lean decade in the 1930s, enjoyed a dominant period with nine grand final appearances between 1941 and 1951.
 For more information on how world wars affected the VFL see: The VFL during the World Wars.